Slide instructions

 Result

-Mary was not able to access her banking details and so could not complete the task.
+Mary was not able to access her banking details and could not complete the task.

 Take aways